Tsumiki

 Tsumiki (ツミキ; born 11 August 1997) is a Japanese vocaloid producer, and singer-songwriter, best known for his song "Phony".

-In addition he produced the song "BIBBIDIBA" by Hoshimachi Suisei, and has worked with many musicians to produce remixes for artists such as Airi Suzuki, and Kairiki Bear.
-He is also the drummer for J-rock band Aooo with Surii/Threee, Riko Ishino, & Hikaru Yamamoto, and apart of duo NOMELON NOLEMON with Miki Maria.
+In addition, he produced the song "Bibbidiba" by Hoshimachi Suisei, and has made remixes for artists such as such as Airi Suzuki, and Kairiki Bear.
+He is also the drummer for J-rock band Aooo with Surii/Threee, Riko Ishino, & Hikaru Yamamoto, and a part of duo Nomelon Nolemon with Miki Maria.

 Background

-Tsumiki was born in Osaka Prefecture, Japan on 11 August 1997, He was invested in music at age 12, having listened to Ryo, and Hachi, He was apart of his track and field team, and was apart of a band in his high school years before he dropped out at 17.
+Tsumiki was born in Osaka Prefecture, Japan on 11 August 1997, He was invested in music at age 12, having listened to Ryo, and Hachi, He was a part of his track and field team, and was a part of a band in his high school years before he dropped out at 17.
 He has stated he got his stage name from Sheena Ringo's song "Asobi Tsumiki".

 In 2017, Tsumiki debuted on NicoNico with his song "Tokyo Diver Fake Show", It as of now is in the Vocaloid "Hall Of Fame".

-In 2019, Tsumiki held his first live concert.

-In 2021, he released his debut album "SAKKAC CRAFT", formed the duo NOMELON NOLEMON with Miki Maria, and also composed The Caligula Effect 2's soundtrack.
+In 2021, he released his debut album Sakkac Craft, formed the duo Nomelon Nolemon with Miki Maria, and also composed The Caligula Effect 2's soundtrack.